tatianegercina/FinTech/01-Lesson-Plans/03-Python/2/LessonPlan.md

 * You don't know much about dictionaries, but you do know that you want your manager to see that you're innovative, and that you know how to create optimized Python programs!

-Demonstrate the syntax for creating a dictionary to store daily trading profits and losses:
+Open the solution and demonstrate the syntax for creating a dictionary to store daily trading profits and losses:

 * Dictionaries are syntactically defined via `{}`, curly braces, with key-value pairs separated by `:`, colons.